Also known as: vertical flag, pole flag hold, one-arm pole hold, flagpole hold, one-arm flag

 What is Vertical flag hold?

-The Vertical flag hold is a pole-based isometric exercise where you grip a vertical bar with one hand above the other and hold your body straight parallel to the pole.
-It targets the core, shoulders, biceps, forearms and back.
-Difficulty: Medium — requires shoulder stability and core strength.
+The vertical flag hold is a one-arm pole exercise where you grip a vertical bar and hold your body parallel to the pole, engaging core, shoulders, biceps and forearms.
+It’s a medium-difficulty static strength move that requires scapular control and progressive conditioning for safe holds.

 How to Do Vertical flag hold